Common Car Accident Injuries

 - Neck muscle spasms

-The Mayo Clinic describes whiplash as a common type of neck injury caused by a forceful back-and-forth motion.
+The Mayo Clinic describes whiplash as a common neck injury caused by a forceful back-and-forth motion.
 If you were rear-ended or T-boned by another car, you might experience pain, stiffness, tenderness, or limited range of motion in your neck in the days after the accident.
-It’s possible also to have blurred vision, irritability, and ringing in the ears.
+It’s also possible to have blurred vision, irritability, and ringing in the ears.
 These are typical symptoms of whiplash that show up soon after the crash.

 However, there are long-term effects of whiplash that can linger and flare up long after the car accident, including: